 - apply an FFT of appropriate size.
 The chosen FFT size shall ensure that in the case of an ideal signal under test, there is no measured inter-subcarrier interference.

-The carrier leakage shall be removed from the evaluated signal before calculating the EVM and the in-band emissions; however, the removed relative carrier leakage power also has to satisfy the applicable requirement.

 At this stage the allocated RBs shall be separated from the non-allocated RBs.
 In the case of PUCCH and PUSCH EVM, the signal on the non-allocated RB(s), , is used to evaluate the in-band emissions.

 Moreover, the following procedure applies only to the signal on the allocated RB(s).